Killylea: Education

-Being at the top of a hill Killylea is a windy place with large gusts being very common.

 Religion

 There are two places of worship in Killylea.
 At the summit of Killylea's hill is the oldest of the two churches, St. Mark's Church of Ireland.
 At the bottom of the hill is Killylea Methodist Church.

 Sport

 Killylea is home to a lawn bowls club who regularly compete in leagues in Armagh.

-Although football is a popular sport in Killylea, the village does not have its own team.
-A team representing the village used to compete in local leagues under the name of Killylea Swifts Football Club.
+A former association football team, which previously represented the village, used to compete in local leagues under the name of Killylea Swifts Football Club.

 Culture

-The Orange Order has a strong presence in the village and district with 11 lodges in the surrounding area and two in the village itself.
-Numerous marching bands also exist in the area.
-Most notable amongst these would be Cormeen Rising Sons of William Flute Band, Killylea Silver Band, the Crozier Memorial Pipe Band and Ballyrea Boyne Defenders Flute Band.
+The Orange Order has a presence in the village and district with 11 lodges in the surrounding area and two in the village itself.
+There are also several marching bands in the area, including the Cormeen Rising Sons of William Flute Band, Killylea Silver Band, the Crozier Memorial Pipe Band and Ballyrea Boyne Defenders Flute Band.
 Two of the largest band parades in Northern Ireland's parading calendar are hosted in Killylea.
 Cormeen host their parade on St. Patrick's Day every year and Ballyrea hold a Battle of the Somme commemoration parade every year on 1 July.
-In 2012 Cormeen's parade was, for the first time, held in Armagh City.
+In 2012, Cormeen's parade was, for the first time, held in Armagh City.